 Exonum gathers transactions into blocks; the whole block is approved atomically.
 If a transaction has not been written to any block yet, it is not regarded as accepted.
 After a block is approved, every transaction in it is executed sequentially, with changes applied to the data storage.

-Exonum blocks consist of the following parts:
+Exonum blocks contain the following parts:

 - The hash of the previous Exonum block